-Japan’s emperor turns 60, offers sympathy to virus patients
+Japan emperor’s 60th birthday overshadowed by virus fears

-TOKYO (AP) — Japanese Emperor Naruhito, marking his 60th birthday, offered his sympathy to those affected by the new virus that emerged in China and said he hopes to see the outbreak contained soon.
+TOKYO (AP) — Japanese Emperor Naruhito, marking his 60th birthday, offered his sympathy to those affected by the new virus, as concerns over infections forced the traditional gathering of tens of thousands of well-wishers outside the royal palace to be canceled.

 Sunday’s birthday is a special one for Naruhito, his first since becoming emperor.
 Sixty is considered a landmark age in the Japanese zodiac calendar.

 Festivities surrounding the emperor’s birthday, however, have been toned down amid concerns about the virus.
+Plans for Naruhito to wave from the palace balcony to tens of thousands of well-wishers were among the events that were canceled.

 Japan has confirmed more than 750 cases, including 634 from the Diamond Princess cruise ship, which was docked and quarantined in Yokohama, near Tokyo.